 For answers to frequently-asked questions about your PicMonkey account or detailed steps for using many features and tools, check out PicMonkey Help & Support.

 Meet the PicMonkey homepage.
-It's the first screen you will see when you log into your PicMonkey account.
+It's the first screen you will see when you log in to your PicMonkey account.
 The homepage is where you can access Hub, your cloud storage, and where you can start a new project.

-Start a new project by clicking the Create new button at the top of the page, then choosing how you want to get going.
+Start a new project by clicking the Create new button at the top of the page, then choose how you want to get going.
 If you've already worked on a project it will appear at the top of the homepage in the "Auto-saved to my Hub" row.
 In the rows underneath, choose to start a new project with a template, blank canvas, or a collage layout.

 Hub, Cloud Storage, & Folders (help articles)